 Editing Your Continuity

 After you’ve taken the time to stitch in the clever writing techniques, it’s time to focus on continuity.
 Read your story, read it again.
-Note any significant events and make sure they’re always significant, track your characters emotional states.
+Note any significant events and make sure they’re always relevant, track your characters emotional states, check how things are described and make sure it’s consistent.

-It’s very easy to forget tiny details when you’re carrying and constructing an entire world in your head, but your audience will not forget, and if you don’t bother to check your continuity and keep it neat, you’ll boot them out of the story and lose their attention.
+It’s very easy to forget tiny details when you’re carrying and constructing an entire world in your head, but your audience will not forget.
+If you don’t bother to check your continuity and keep it neat, you’ll boot them out of the story and lose their attention.
+You need to make sure your audience feels like they’re in the stable hands of a storyteller who knows their work inside out.

 Ultimately, you need to remember that taking the time to edit your book is as important as taking the time to write it in the first place.
 When you start to appreciate the joy of breathing life and craft into the bones of a story, you will start to enjoy the process of editing.